-The second message that Roland Barthes breaks down the various signs found within a conceptual system into, is the symbolic or coded image.
-The coded image "yields a series of discontinuous signs" where the order of the signs is not linear in the series (Seiler, n.d.).
-The discontinuous signs involved within the coded message attribute different aspect of meaning.
+The second message that Roland Barthes breaks down the signs of a conceptual system into is the symbolic or coded image.
+The literal image "yields a series of discontinuous signs" where the order of the signs is not linear in the series (Seiler, n.d.).
+The discontinuous signs involved within the literal message attribute different aspect of meaning.
 To understand the meaning that is attributed, you need to understand the contextual or connotational information that is "coded" into the image.
-Barthes breaks down the coded image into four different sign types, none of which are specifically named.
+Barthes breaks down the literal image into four different sign types, none of which are specifically named.
 The first sign is what is being signified by the scene or image as a whole.
-The first sign relies on understanding the societal values of the creator and of the current time period to fully comprehend.
+The first sign relies on understanding the societal values of the creator and of the given time period to fully comprehend.
 The second sign is the signifier and relies on understanding aspects of a specific ethnicity.
 "This sign stands in a relation of redundancy with the connoted sign of the linguistic message" (Seiler, n.d.).
-An example of this is when interpreting the color scheme of red, white, and green, which are the colors of the Italian flag.
-If you are not Italian, or know no information about Italian culture, you may not understand the reasoning behind the color scheme.
+An example of this seeing the color scheme of red, white and green, and if you're not Italian you may not understand the reasoning behind the color scheme.
 Without this understanding the viewer is deprived of contextual information needed to comprehend what they are seeing.
-The third sign is the collection of the elements within an image used to transmit a single idea.
-For example, seeing various fresh fruits and vegetables, one can infer that a fresh, quality meal is going to be prepared.
-The fourth and final sign deals with the arraignment of the collection of elements within an image but focuses on how the arrangement of items are aesthetically pleasing.
+The third sign is the collection of the elements within an image to transmit a single idea.
+For example seeing various fresh fruits and vegetables, one can infer that a fresh, quality meal is going to be prepared.
+The fourth and final sign deals with the arraignment of the collection of elements, but focuses on how the arrangement of items are aesthetically pleasing.
 The elements found in the scene of a movie or advertisement are not placed at random.
-They are strategically placed to be aesthetically appealing to the viewer and are used to convey a particular meaning.
+They are strategically placed to be aesthetically appealing to the viewer and convey to them a particular meaning.

 The third and final message that Roland Barthes breaks down the signs of a conceptual system into is the literal or non-coded image.
-This is the easiest of the three messages to comprehend as there are no contextual information required to understand what is being conveyed.
+This is the easiest of the three messages to comprehend as there is no contextual information required to understand what is being conveyed.
 The literal image is the "literal" denotation, the recognition of identifiable objects in an image or scene, irrespective of the larger societal code previously described (Seiler, n.d.).
-The literal images are the real objects in the image and are not coded, the viewer only needs to be able to identify what each object is before looking at the image.
-These images have no required connotations to comprehend what the object stands for; they have a universally known meaning.
-An example of this could simply be an individual seeing a four-legged furry animal in a scene and being able to recognize that it is a dog.
+The literal images are the real objects in the image and are not coded, the viewer only needs to know what each object is before looking at the image.
+These images have no required connotations to comprehend what the object stands for, they have a universally known meaning.
+An example of this could simply be seeing a four-legged furry animal in a scene and being able to recognize that it is a dog.
 No other interpretations needs to be made, the viewer simply needs to be able to identify the object as relating to a single idea.
-In the example given, the features of a four-legged furry animal are mapped to the idea of a dog.
-No specific breed is determined, and no other past experiences of dogs are required.
-The viewer does not even need to belong to a certain culture or have a specific societal background, the ideas behind these images are more or less universal.
+In the example give, the features of a four-legged furry animal are mapped to the idea of a dog.
+No specific breed is determined and no other past experiences of dogs are required.
+The viewer doesn't even need to belong to a certain cultural or have a specific societal development because the ideas behind these images are more or less universal.